Segandrea/dotfiles/sgnvim/README.md

  - `folke/which-key.nvim`: popup possible keybindings
  - `JoosepAlviste/nvim-ts-context-commentstring`: set the commentstring based on cursor location in file (useful with *Comment.nvim*)
  - `numToStr/Comment.nvim`: comment with treesitter support (look *nvim-ts-context-commentstring*)
- - `ahmedkhalf/project.nvim`: better project managment
- - `jbyuki/carrot.nvim`: evaluate code in markdown code blocks
+ - `jbyuki/carrot.nvim`: evaluate code in markdown code blocks.
+Useful with `nvim-FeMaco` below.
+ - `AckslD/nvim-FeMaco.lua`: open markdown codeblocks in a floating buffer to have the correct lsp active
  - `kylechui/nvim-surround`: add surrounding delimiter pairs with ease
  - `m-demare/hlargs.nvim`: color arg definition and usage in function
  - `jbyuki/nabla.nvim`: ascii render for math
  - `Pocco81/AbbrevMan.nvim`: manage abbreviations
+ - `cljoly/telescope-repo.nvim`: automatically search for repos to use as project directories (automatic, maybe better than `project.nvim`)
+ - `winston0410/range-highlight.nvim`: highlight ranges entered in command mode

 * **To configure:**
  - `folke/which-key.nvim` (not installed): make it so it appears only after pressing <space>